Deploying the Sentinel Appliance to AWS Using VM Import

 Ensure that the role is named as vmimport.
 Failing to do so may result in a failure during the import-image step.

-Creating role-policy file from terminal
+Creating a role-policy file

 {